 History Department: Immersive Learning

-The history department seeks to immerse the student in the learning process by many different approaches, some of which are listed below:
+The history department seeks to immerse the student in the learning process by many

 - Participation in departmentally-sponsored clubs and honor societies which offer speakers and programs that supplement classroom learning